Diabetes: Lower Your Risk for Heart Attack and Stroke

 - Choose foods that are high in fiber and low in saturated fat, trans fat, and salt.
-That means fruits, vegetables, whole grains, and low-fat meats and dairy.
+That means vegetables, fruits, nuts, beans, lean meat, fish, and whole grains.

 - Limit salty, processed foods such as crackers, chips, cookies, and canned soups.

-- If you need food tips that are healthy for both your heart and your diabetes, work with a registered dietitian.
+- Work with a registered dietitian if you need food tips that are healthy for both your heart and your diabetes.

-Being active is good for your diabetes and for your heart.
+Being active is good for your diabetes and your heart.
 It helps manage your blood pressure, blood sugar, and cholesterol.
-And it plays a key part in controlling your weight.
-In turn, a healthy weight also helps control your diabetes and heart risk.
+And it can help you stay at a healthy weight.

 - Talk to your doctor before you start an exercise program.

 - Choose a way to be active that you enjoy.
 Walking is a good choice if you're just starting out or your time is limited.
-Resistance exercise also helps to improve your fitness level and improve your blood sugar control.
+Including resistance exercise helps to improve your fitness level and improve your blood sugar control.

 - Day by day or week by week, add a little more time or effort to your activity.
 Build up to at least 30 minutes on most days of the week.

-- Test your blood sugar levels.
-Know your blood sugar goals.
-Test your levels at home, and get your diabetes A1c tests on schedule.
-Every day, do your best to keep your blood sugar about the same, within your target range.
+Get your diabetes A1c tests on schedule.
+If you test your blood sugar at home, do your best to keep your blood sugar within your target range.

-- Don't smoke.
 Smoking raises your risk of a heart attack or stroke.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
-These can make it easier to quit for good.
+These programs and medicines can make it easier to quit for good.

 - Take your medicine every day, as prescribed.